amitfin/oref_alert/README.md

 [![Open your Home Assistant instance and show your action developer tools with a specific action selected.](https://my.home-assistant.io/badges/developer_call_service.svg)](https://my.home-assistant.io/redirect/developer_call_service/?service=oref_alert.synthetic_alert)

 *Note: a synthetic alert is an additional alert.
-It doesn't override or hide any other alert.
 A synthetic alert disappears after the amount of seconds supplied to the action.
 This is different from a regular alert which disappears only after 24 hours.*

 ## Template Functions